pairofAces/linkedin-clone/README.md

 Users can create a profile with their full name, profile picture URL (optional), email, and password.

+- Once a user registers, they will be taken to the main component -> the Feed.

+- Users can create a message and post it to the feed.

+- Users can see the posts created by other users in real-time.

 <!-- Users can browse through the shop or sign up/in through the links in the navigation bar above.

 - Users can create an account by entering their credentials in the input boxes, then clicking the "Create your Emporium account" button. -->